 There are three types of temperatures.
 These are dry bulb, wet bulb, and dew point temperatures.

 Dry bulb temperature is the type of temperature measurement that is used in homes, schools, offices, and other living settings.

 To preserve artifacts in the right conditions, a different type of temperature may be used in museums, galleries, and other similar settings.

 The dry bulb temperature is recorded using a thermometer that is not affected by the amount of moisture in the air.

 Wet bulb temperature is taken using a thermometer that is moist, or a thermometer bulb that is affected by moisture.

 The dew point temperature is the temperature taken at the point of saturation, or 100 percent humidity, when water vapor condenses and forms droplets on windows and other surfaces.

 It is inversely proportional.
 If you increase the temperature of an enclosed space without increasing the water vapor, the humidity drops.
 However, outdoors, in summer, an increase in temperature can lead to an increase in humidity.

-Whether you get the relative humidity chart or relative humidity temperature chart, the fact remains that living out of the recommended RH range of 30 to 50 percent can be uncomfortable and it can even cause certain illnesses.
+Whether you get the relative humidity chart or the relative humidity temperature chart, the fact remains that living outside the recommended RH range of 30 to 50 percent can be uncomfortable, and it can even cause certain illnesses.

-The temperature and humidity relationship chart supports the general consensus that high indoor temperature will cause high humidity and vice versa.
+The temperature and humidity relationship chart supports the consensus that high indoor temperatures will cause high humidity and vice versa.